by Maria P.P. Root, PhD

-If you have found this guide helpful, please consider making a donation.
-As a volunteer in the genealogy world I help others but do not charge for my services.
-Thank you.
 A word about Ethnicity estimates in general.
-Being an amateur genetic genealogist I have learned a lot from other helpful people and so must … Continue reading Simple Gedmatch Ethnicity Estimate/Admixture (Heritage) Instructions
+Being an amateur genetic genealogist I have learned a lot from other helpful people and so must pass on their words here.
+I have been told to take all of these estimates with a large grain of salt.
+Some people do not think they are very good, partly … Continue reading Simple Gedmatch Ethnicity Estimate/Admixture (Heritage) Instructions

 I am so excited that I found a photo of this woman!
 This is Eleanor Allen, who married John Frederick Schrepel in 1865.
 I am their descendant.
 She was a Mormon Pioneer and part of the Martin Handcart company that walked 1200 miles from Iowa to Salt Lake City Utah and nearly didn't survive!
 Eleanor's … Continue reading Eleanor Allen Schrepel-From Ireland to the Mormon Promised Land